AbdullahTaher93/TFM/README.md

    ![Chros16_8](https://github.com/AbdullahTaher93/TFM/blob/master/images/Chros16_8.png)

-### 2 Transpostion Step
+### 2 Transposition Step

-for that, the second step is Transposition Cipher, in this class [Transposition.java](https://github.com/AbdullahTaher93/TFM/blob/master/src/cryptanalysis_gas/Transpostion.java) we will try to get the origin text by using exchange the positions of characters as I explained  in the section of Transposition Cipher, so if we have 16  keys, we can get 16 texts that  may be the plaintext,in this class, we have 4 methods and one constructor,
+The second step is Transposition Cipher, in this class [Transposition.java](https://github.com/AbdullahTaher93/TFM/blob/master/src/cryptanalysis_gas/Transpostion.java) we will try to get the origin text by using exchange the positions of characters as I explained  in the section of Transposition Cipher, so if we have 16  keys, we can get 16 texts that  may be the plaintext,in this class, we have 4 methods and one constructor,

 * [Transposition constructor](https://github.com/AbdullahTaher93/TFM/blob/5e216b8067cabc817ee4283c88210a251c72085c/src/cryptanalysis_gas/Transpostion.java#L12)
 this Constructor has two parameters the array of keys which we got from Population class and ciphertext, then we will call methods that follow: